SKRohit/mgt_classifier/README.md

 # mgt_classifier
 Classifier to classify AI vs Human generated text

-# Instructions to prepare data
+# Instructions to run code
 Different llms are being used to create features using token logits and log_probs of the tokens.
 To calculate binocular score, perplexity, coefficeint of variation of texts, and log_probs two llms `openai-community/gpt2`, `openai-community/gpt2-medium`, and for fast_detectgpt score `EleutherAI/gpt-neo-2.7B` are used.
 All the inferencing was done on free google collab notebooks.
 `python prepare_data.py` will create a csv file `prepared_beemo.csv` file in the `all_data` folder.